Seven Trump Administration America First Wins in 2019

 Here are seven agency success stories that have taken place this year:

-#1 HUD: The U.S. Department of Housing and Urban Development (HUD) under the leadership of Dr. Ben Carson is one of the most prolific in accomplishments, or at least in making them public.
+The U.S. Department of Housing and Urban Development (HUD) under the leadership of Dr. Ben Carson is one of the most prolific in accomplishments, or at least in making them public.
 The six-page report is divided into these categories: Advancing Economic Opportunity, Protecting Taxpayers, Reducing Regulatory Barriers, Funding Disaster Recovery at Historic Levels, Serving the Nation’s Most Vulnerable, and Spurring Reinvestment in Communities.

 The details can be read here, but the aforementioned categories reveal that HUD is busy putting the president’s American First policies in place.

-#2 USDA: The United State Department of Agriculture released the announcement of its 2019 accomplishments on December 19:
+The United States Department of Agriculture released the announcement of its 2019 accomplishments on December 19:

 U.S. Secretary of Agriculture Sonny Perdue today applauded the accomplishments made by the U.S. Department of Agriculture (USDA) over the past year.
 USDA has continued enacting President Trump’s goals of regulatory reform, streamlining government, and refocusing USDA to be customer oriented.